thalerjonathan/idphandson/README.md

     - Create 2 new Users U1 and U2 in the new Realm.
         - Assign RO1 and RO2 to U1
         - Assign R02 to U2
-2. create script for automatically configuring Idp via REST (is this actually possible?)
+    - export/import realm config
-    - new realm
+2. set up a small BFF REST service in Rust with 2 REST endpoints.
+This service acts as BFF for a potential UI.
+The BFF holds the tokens and forwards them to the Backend REST service for authorization.
+We are not sending the identity token back to the Backendservice.
+Also: the BFF does not expose the tokens to the UI, but need to find out how we implement the flow then.
-    - new testuser
+    - Implement a "Login" to fetch the bearer token that is gonna be stored in the BFF
-    - new testuser roles
+3. set up a small Backend REST service in Rust with 2 REST endpoints that receives the token from the BFF and unpacks it and uses an inspection endpoint with the Idp to check if the token is valid.
-3. set up a small REST service in Rust with 2-3 REST endpoints.
+4. implement a 3rd Rust application that mimicks the Frontend via HTTP REST calls.
+Also implement refresh tokens
-4. Implement "Authorization Code Flow" https://www.keycloak.org/docs/latest/server_admin/index.html#_oidc-auth-flows-authorization
+3. Implement "Authorization Code Flow" https://www.keycloak.org/docs/latest/server_admin/index.html#_oidc-auth-flows-authorization
     - Server Side Client using Rust
     - https://www.oauth.com/oauth2-servers/token-introspection-endpoint/
-5. explore SSO
+4. explore SSO

 ## TODO Identity Provider / IAM / LDAP / AD integration: after Idp <-> REST Server interaction and SSO works
 - set up identity provider (some that does not require some cloud application: LinkedIn or FB)